Philippe de Villiers: 2007 presidential bid

 Once a member of the Union for French Democracy, he then led the Movement for France, which enjoyed some success in elections for the European Parliament.
 The party's share of the vote declined in the 2004 European Parliament election.
 Nevertheless, Villiers and two other members of his party were elected.

 De Villiers ran for the French presidency in 2007, and based his campaign on his opposition to what he sees as the rampant Islamisation of France.
 In May 2006, polls showed that he had garnered the support of about 4% of the electorate, almost twice as high as he actually polled in the first round of the presidential election.
 An "Ifop-Paris-Match" poll conducted on 12 October 2006 gave him his highest ever popularity rating, with 37% saying they "have an excellent or good opinion" of Villiers, and 28% saying they could vote for him in 2007.
 This was not borne out in the results of the first round of voting, with him receiving less than 3% of the popular vote.

 Following the first round of the 2007 presidential election, he called on voters to vote for Union for a Popular Movement (UMP) candidate Nicolas Sarkozy to counter the Socialist Party's candidate Ségolène Royal and the left.

 Villiers and Konstantin Malofeev are planning to build two Russian history related theme parks: one in Moscow and one in Yalta (Crimea); this is in spite of Malofeev being added to the European Union list of people and organizations sanctioned during the Russo-Ukrainian War (Malofeev is suspected of funding the pro-Russian rebels in Donbas during the Russo-Ukrainian War).
 In August 2014 Villiers travelled to Crimea to meet Russian president Vladimir Putin; while there, he defended the 2014 Russian annexation of Crimea by saying the Crimean park will "promote the history of Crimea as part of the long history of Russia".
 He also stated there "I would gladly swap Hollande and Sarkozy for Putin".

+Philippe de Villiers during a meeting with Russian President Vladimir Putin, in August 2014.